top of page

 Huntington Lake is a popular summer and winter recreation area.
 This beautiful high sierra lake provides wonderful opportunities for camping, hiking, picnicking, sailing, windsurfing, swimming, fishing, horseback riding, and scenic driving.

 Huntington Lake is one of California's premier sailing lakes.
-Nearly five miles long, this lake is surrounded by mountains on three sides and contained on its western end by three dams.
+Nearly five miles long, this lake is surrounded by mountains on three sides and contained on its

 There is a winter wonderland of activities nearby–snow park areas for tubing and sledding as well as downhill skiing and snowboarding at nearby China Peak Resort.